10 Ways to Get Out in Cricket: Dismissals Explained

 4. Run Out

 The point at which that wicket is put down is defined as the moment that the bail is dislodged from the stumps and subsequently falls to the ground.
+In limited overs cricket, those bails that light up when they are dislodged are extremely helpful to the umpires.
 In most cases, a run out dismissal takes place when the batsmen are attempting a run.
 However, a run out can occur if the batter simply falls or wanders out of their crease and the wicket is put down by a fielder.

-Run outs are often tight calls and the adjudication, in the majority of cases, is undertaken by the umpire.
+Run outs are often tight calls and the adjudication, in the majority of cases, is undertaken by the third umpire.
+However, it should be remembered that in games when there is no TV replay available, the decision is solely down to the standing officials.

 Run out is a less common dismissal in test cricket with just 3.46% of wickets falling in this fashion.
 Those numbers are likely to increase in limited overs cricket, but this is still a relatively rare way to get out.